cout-DOMINIC/Submarine-Game/README.md

 </p>
 <br/>

-In the forth semester of my bachelor studies at the Beuth University of Applied Sciences a classmate and I developed our very first game in with the framework Qt and C++ called Submarine.
+In the forth semester of my bachelor studies at the Beuth University of Applied Sciences a classmate and I developed our very first game with the framework Qt and C++ called Submarine.
 We used Unity with C#.